 To hunt, or not to hunt?
-That is the question (and a very tough one indeed…)! 🙂 The issue is extremely controversial, and can be associated with another concern: is hunting good, or bad?
+That is the question (and a very tough one indeed).
+The issue is extremely controversial, and is tied to another concern: is hunting good, or bad?

 If you take the two extremes of the spectrum, animal rights activists (“anti-hunters”) will tell you that it is a total disgrace.
-On the other hand, for a number of reasons hunters will claim it should be allowed.
+On the other hand, hunters claim it should be allowed.

 Both parties have their arguments (sometimes very pertinent ones), so the idea here is not to point the finger at someone but rather to look at both sides of the debate and to highlight some of the things that need to be enlightened further.